Mikejo5000/vsts-docs-pr/docs/package/install.md

 ## Assign Package Management in VSTS

-If you selected **Start 30 day free trial** and are still in the trial period, every user is granted access and licenses do not need to be assigned until the trial period has ended.

-If you selected **Buy** or **Get it free**, you will need to assign your licenses by following the instructions below:
+Each VSTS account gets five (5) free licenses, you will need to assign your licenses by following the instructions below:

 1. Go to your account, select the **Users** hub, and select **Package Management**.
 1. Select **Assign**, type the users you want to assign licenses to, then select **Ok.**